alluvm/alluvm/README.md

-👋 Hi, I’m @alluvm, a infotech student from Aalto Univ.
+👋 Hi, I’m @alluvm, an infotech student at Aalto University.

 Right now Im spending my time learning about open source and fullstack development along with a dose of C and arduino.

 You can contact me at